Tension grips Michigan as Trump’s election attacks continue to reverberate

 Attacks on the integrity of the 2020 election have persisted in this state, where local county officials are contending with demands by some residents to review ballots for possible fraud.
-The mounting calls by Trump supporters to revisit the election results are creating thorny dilemma for the state Republican Party, which has sought to fend off those efforts, even as GOP officials seek changes to election law.
+The mounting calls by Trump supporters to revisit the election results are creating a thorny dilemma for the state Republican Party, which has sought to fend off those efforts, even as GOP officials seek changes to election law.

 Trump has grown increasingly consumed with ballot audits as he pushes falsehood that election was stolen